ssfsx17/sky-islands/core.md

 - **Gills** - You are able to breathe while submerged.
 - **Heavy Body** - Grapple actions against you do not move you.
 - **Hermaphrodite** - You can morph your sexual characteristics by concentrating on them for several minutes in a safe area.
 - **Imperial Body Shape** - If you wrap yourself in heavy clothing, then you look like an Imperial from a distance, thus avoiding immediate attack if you are travelling by yourself.
+It is also possible that you are an ex-Imperial, but due to being free of the Adtextus, your body is quite visibly healthy and non-Imperial.
 - **Integrated Weapons** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Weapon Training group.
 You must still follow the limit of skill ratings being capped by your Power Level.
 Furthermore, it only costs 1 AP to change what is in your hands rather than 2 AP.
 - **Long Lived** - You are able to stay young for thousands of years.
 You gain 5 extra skill points every Power Level, as well as at character creation, for skills in the Artistic, Physicality, Science and Tradeskills groups.
 You must still follow the limit of skill ratings being capped by your Power Level.
 - **Multi Armed** - You are able to use a two-handed weapon and one shield, at the same time.